gsheir/tacticvis/README.md

 This repo uses free data from [Hudl StatsBomb](https://statsbomb.com/).

 > [!TIP]
-> Writeups of the analyses can be found here: [Analysis writeups](docs/analysis/index.md)
+> The individual analyses can be found here: [Analysis pieces](docs/analysis/index.md)

 Full match replays, where used, are credited in the respective writeups.